Bitcoin btc

 Another model from Chinese MicroBT, the M30S++, is a Bitcoin mining machine beast with the highest hash rate power available on the retail market.
 Surprisingly, its power draw is quite low, which means it is also one of the most efficient ASIC miners at 31 J/TH.
 However, with a price tag at a minimum of $10k, you need to be heavily committed to Bitcoin mining.

-With a moderately priced electricity cost, you can expect an ROI within 10 to 12 months, if the Bitcoin price doesn’t go under its current range ($55k – $57k).
+With a moderately priced electricity cost, you can expect an ROI within 10 to 12 months if the bitcoin price doesn’t exceed its current range ($55k – $57k).
 Having been released just last October, it too uses Samsung’s latest 8nm ASIC chipset.

 • Power draw: 2 kW